 In 1999, Pehrson helped develop a defensive line into a big-play unit, recording 17 sacks and recovering six fumbles.
 Defensive end Gino Marchetti recovered a nation's-best five fumbles.

 In 1997, Pehrson's troops contributed to the Mids ranking sixth in the country in turnover margin, as the safeties came up with 11 of Navy's 14 interceptions.

 Pehrson came to the Naval Academy from Southern Utah, where he was an assistant head coach and defensive coordinator for five years.

 Prior to his tenure at Southern Utah, Pehrson was on the staff at Missouri Western State College, where he served in various capacities, including assistant head coach, defensive coordinator, offensive coordinator and special teams coordinator.
 He was head football coach and an assistant coach in wrestling and track at Murray High School in Salt Lake City.

 Pehrson is a native of Salt Lake City and earned all-state honors at Murray High School.
 He attended Utah where he was a two-year letterman as a defensive back.
 Pehrson earned his bachelor's degree in English from Utah in 1976 and received a master's degree from Brigham Young in 1985.
-He and his wife, the former Marty Grant, have two children, Preston, who is a Graduate Assistant at Georgia Tech, and Jaci.
+He and his wife, the former Marty Grant, have two children, Preston and Jaci.
+Preston is the Assistant Director of Player Personnel at the Naval Academy.